pedrorolo/active_module/README.md

 ## Examples

-### Strategy Pattern (composition-based polymorphism)
+### Composition-based polymorphism (Strategy design pattern)

 [The Strategy design pattern](https://en.wikipedia.org/wiki/Strategy_pattern) allows composition based polymorphism.
 This enables runtime polymorphism (by changing the strategy in runtime), and multiple-polymorphism (by composing an object of multiple strategies).

 If you want to use classes this will do:
 ```ruby
 class MyARObject < ActiveRecord::Base
   attribute :strategy_class, :active_module, possible_modules: StrategySuperclass.subclasses